LogtalkDotOrg/logtalk3/INSTALL.md

 is automatically consulted at startup.
 These initialization files may contain directives for loading other files, such as the Logtalk adapter file and the Logtalk compiler/runtime.
-The `$LOGTALKHOME/integration` sub-directory contains several pre-made scripts (named `*lgt.*`) for running Logtalk with selected back-end Prolog compilers.
+The `$LOGTALKHOME/integration` sub-directory contains shell scripts for running Logtalk with all supported back-end Prolog compilers.
 You can use these scripts as examples when creating initialization files for other Prolog compilers.
 Be sure to read the `adapters/NOTES.md` file notes on the Prolog compilers that you intend to use.

 5. CUSTOMIZING LOGTALK